-In the movie Jerry Maguire Tom Cruise sits up all night writing a “mission statement”.
+In the movie Jerry Maguire, Tom Cruise sits up all night writing a “mission statement”.
 It outlined his core beliefs about what he believed in for the sports agent business he was in.
-It is a great scene for one of my favourite movies.
+It is a great scene from one of my favourite movies.

 We are all in a hurry these days.

 I started reading an excellent book on the Vietnam war recently (I love history).
 I found it difficult to concentrate on more than a page at a time.
 I blame TV, apps, phones and the distraction economy we live in.

 When someone visits a website, it is a fact that they are already looking to leave as their hand hovers over the back button.
 We all want to find what we need quickly.